Mymetu/TinyLora-C3/README.md

 # TinyLora-C3
-The cheapest Meshtastic terminal, compatible with various LoRa modules.
+The cheapest Meshtastic device(in China), compatible with various LoRa modules.

 ## Files